 Approximately 34% of adult American consumers have a credit score ranging from 300 to 669.
-For people with a credit score in this range, getting financing for things like a mortgage or an auto loan can be difficult.
+Getting financing for things like a mortgage or auto loan can be difficult for people with a credit score in this range.
 Even if they manage it, the loans they qualify for don’t have the best terms or interest rates.

 That’s where installment loans geared for bad credit borrowers come in.
 These loans are a good option for consumers who need help with longer-term financial needs, such as securing financing for a big purchase, paying for college or getting a personal loan.
 Here’s everything you need to know about installment loans for bad credit borrowers to make an informed decision before you borrow.